 Prepare for CUTE!

-Many, many thanks to Kristie and Lena for the help in placing the last of our 2014 babies; wow, that was a LOT of Boy Kitten Power!
+From start to finish, this is a 5-month process (9 week pregnancy then 12+ weeks until the kittens are ready to go home).
 If you’re looking for a kitten now, I am very comfortable sending you to Bev, Lena and Kristie, depending on where you live and who has babies.

 If we can’t provide what you want in a cat or kitten, we are definitely happy to make recommendations with other quality breeders with sound practices and high ethics, who may be a better match.
 Just ask, or visit our Important Links page and look at Friends of Rhapsody.